Russia: Helicopter carrying tourists crashes | DW | 12.08.2021

 Russia's Emergencies Ministry said 13 tourists and three crew members were aboard the Mi-8 helicopter when it plunged into the lake.

+Nine people were missing while at least seven people survived the crash.

-According to state news agency RIA-Novosti, two out of the eight survivors were heavily injured.
+According to state news agency RIA-Novosti, two out of the survivors were heavily injured.

 The nationalities of the tourists were not immediately listed.